sirius0607/my-react-portfolio/README.md

 This react + boostrap SPA is deployed on Surge and Heroku:

-http://sieg-portfolio.surge.sh/ (static web site on Surge)
+http://sieg-portfolio.surge.sh/ (static web site hosted on Surge)

-https://sieg-portfolio2.herokuapp.com/ (static web site running by nginx with Docker on Heroku cloud platform)
+https://sieg-portfolio2.herokuapp.com/ (static web site running by Nginx with Docker on Heroku Cloud Application Platform)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).